 Section publishers are responsible for checking the appropriateness of pages for publication.
-In addition to confirming that the Web Standard & Style Guides have been followed, a section publisher checks that the content is published or advertised in the appropriate area(s) of UUA.org.
-A section publisher can reject a page, with commentary, back to an author.
-If the material is published, it is flagged for a web team member to review.
+In addition to confirming that the Web Standards & Style Guides have been followed, a section publisher checks that the content is published or advertised in the appropriate area(s) of UUA.org.

 The Web Team oversees all of UUA.org and has the authority to override an author or section publisher's changes to a web page if necessary.
 The team can also impose additional workflow requirements upon areas that do not follow the typical process.